 American society had also changed.
 Its earlier civic aspirations and good neighbor policies were no longer apparent in development.
-New buildings often replaced historic ones of higher quality, and as the losses mounted, many citizens began to question the wisdom of redevelopment.
+New buildings often replaced historic ones of higher quality, and as the losses mounted, many people began to question the wisdom of redevelopment altogether.

 By contrast, renovation of pre-modern buildings was well-received and satisfying work.
 We thought other architects would notice this, and join us in supporting traditional design.
-While historic preservation became a totally acceptable discipline for architects, the idea of extending historic building traditions to new buildings remained intolerable.
+Historic preservation became a mainstream discipline for architects, but within the profession the idea of extending historic traditions to new buildings remained unacceptable.
 This was claimed to be "false history...
 Disneyland."

+A solid majority of Americans have always preferred traditional over avant garde design, yet most architects account for this as evidence of unsophisticated taste.
 They stand ready to elevate public taste, but few today will buy the claim that opposition to the past is the engine of progress.
 Modernism is in fact a historic style with over a century of development.
-It enjoys today a spirited revival, but then so do are our pre-modern regional building traditions.
-We find it is still possible to create an appealing traditional house, well-suited for life today, and comparable in cost to other modern designs.
+Today, it enjoys a spirited revival, but then so do are our pre-modern regional building traditions.
+It is surely possible to create an appealing traditional house, well-suited for life today, and comparable in cost to other modern designs.

 Our architectural practice moved from Pasadena to Seattle in 1989, and since then most projects have been in Washington State.
 The approach remains the same, to work empathetically with our clients and building traditions.
-My focus is now shifting to allow more time to research and write historical perspectives and design small buildings based on historic types--and, of course, to dance!
+My focus is now shifting to allow more time to research and write historical perspectives, and to design small buildings from historic types--and, of course, to dance!